dingherself/intro/handouts/_posts/2025-09-24-anselm-aquinas.md

 Perfect Island =<sub>df</sub> that than which no greater island can be thought.

+### Anselm & Ibn Sina

+God’s existence is necessary, not contingent: if God exists at all, he must exist necessarily.

 ## Aquinas’ Cosmological Arguments

 Let’s focus on the first mover argument: P. 15.